jmagman/flutter-wiki/Desktop-shells.md

 ### Windows

 The Windows shell is an early technical preview.
-It is Win32-based, but are exploring UWP support in addition.
+It is Win32-based, but we are exploring adding a UWP version as well.

 The APIs for the final embedding may be significantly different from the current API surface.